rvtr/TDT/README.md

 ## Features
 - Install DSiWare and homebrew onto your hiyaCFW SDNAND and SysNAND DSi Menus.

-- Delete system titles and others hidden from Data Management.
+- Delete system titles and others hidden from Data Management on SDNAND.

 - Backup and restore installed titles.